CDPQ Rocked by Major Indian Bribery Scheme

 Yes, they got caught and left the organization but how this occurred in the first place is something that needs to be properly explained to the public (that's the job of senior executives and the board to be frank).

-They've known about this for a while now and now that it's public knowledge, they're in full damage control.
+Senior execs at CDPQ have known about this for a while and now that it's public knowledge, they're in full damage control.

 Also, who hired Cyril Cabanes?
 I'm assuming it was Emmanuel Jaclot who has a stellar reputation at CDPQ and across the industry but he too needs to explain how this occurred in his team and why there weren't processes in place to mitigate fraud.

-[Note: It might have been Macky Tall who hired him back in 2016].
+[Note: It might have been Macky Tall who hired him back in 2016 but the scandal happened under Jaclot's watch].

 And don't kid yourself, if this can happen at CDPQ, it can happen anywhere, so everyone should be on guard and the heads of Finance should sit down with external operational risk experts to go over their processes and make sure they're air tight to protect against fraud.